urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 If the identified ResStock Building ID has a corresponding sampled "7 ACH50" option, this would result in overriding the default value of 3 ACH50 with 7 ACH50.

 ResStock samples are defined at the individual dwelling unit level.
-Therefore, with the exception of stochastic schedules, this workflow duplicates dwelling units for Single-Family Attached and Low-Rise Multifamily buildings.
+Therefore, with the exception of stochastic occupancy schedules, this workflow duplicates dwelling units for Single-Family Attached and Low-Rise Multifamily buildings.
-Building units have variation across schedules but not in terms of their attic/foundation type, orientation (e.g., North, South), location (e.g., corner unit, top unit) relative the entire building.
+Building units have variation across schedules but not in terms of their:

+- attic type (e.g., vented, adiabatic)
+- foundation type (e.g., slab, adiabatic)
+- orientation (e.g., North, South)
+- location (e.g., corner unit, top unit)

 After each feature's HPXML file is built (containing 1 or more dwelling units), OpenStudio-HPXML's [HPXMLtoOpenStudio](https://github.com/NREL/OpenStudio-HPXML/tree/master/HPXMLtoOpenStudio) OpenStudio measure is applied to translate and construct an OpenStudio<sup>&copy;</sup> building model.
 The building model is then simulated using OpenStudio/EnergyPlus.